 Once you’ve decided to auction off your assets online you want to make sure that you get the highest value possible for your property.
 That’s the point of an auction after all!
-Making sure that you have a plan for your auction ahead of time and are marketing it in the right way will help bring in more buyers when auction day arrives – driving up the price of your items!
+Making sure that you have a plan for your online auction marketing will help bring in more buyers when auction day arrives – driving up the price of your items!

 Online auctions offer a unique advantage for buyers, letting them bid from the convenience of their own home, at work, or on the go using mobile bidding.
 Additionally, they can be from anywhere in the country instead of limited to people living in the surrounding area of the online auction site.
 The flexibility this provides increases the number of bidders and visibility of those able to participate in the auction but creates new challenges of how to accommodate for the loss of the face to face interaction.